NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/VicNode and NeCTAR Cloud Storage - Use Cases, Patterns and Tools--DOCID117.md

 and sustainable service.
 It provides storage solutions to suit a variety of research data storage needs.
 This documentation focuses particularly on __VicNode's cloud object storage offerings__, however much of it is relevant to [NeCTAR Object Storage].
-Here you will demos of useful object storage clients used to complete common tasks and caveats regarding API usage and compatibility.
+Here you will find demos of object storage client tools useful for completing common tasks, and caveats regarding API usage and compatibility.

 <a name="toc"/>